Ezzaldeen-Esmail/Mulitple-Linear-Regression/README.md

    - Testing regularization methods (Ridge, Lasso, Elastic Net) if the dataset suggests high variance or multicollinearity.
    - Including more advanced model evaluation metrics and visualization.

-### Contributing
-If you find any bugs or want to add new features, feel free to open an issue or create a pull request.
-Contributions are always welcome!

 ### Dataset: on kaggle:
 https://www.kaggle.com/datasets/ezzaldeenesmail/fuel-consumption-co2/data
 ---